css-materials/course-site/content/syllabus/lecture6-import-data-relational-data/index.md

 ## Overview

+* Homework Assignments check ins (HW2 due tomorrow, and HW3 preview)
 * Importing and exporting data in R
-* Introduction to relational data
-* Using `dplyr` to manage relational data in R (e.g., linking and merging related tables)
+* Introduction to relational data and using `dplyr` to manage relational data in R (e.g., linking and merging related tables)

 ## Readings